calaldees/teacherEducation/teacherEducation/_sessions.md

 * Darling-Hammond, L. (2009) [Professional Learning in the Learning Profession](https://edpolicy.stanford.edu/sites/default/files/publications/professional-learning-learning-profession-status-report-teacher-development-us-and-abroad.pdf) (Chpt.
 1)

+### WB 25th April
+* Mentor
+    * How do we support conversations around careers?
+        * Consider careers in digital and tech, Computing skills that can be used in other domains.
+            * Data visualisation?
+DataMining?
+Training LLMs?
+Social media co-ordinator?
+Bioinfomatics?
+Modelling/Simulation?
+        * How are these conveyed in Computing lessons?
+        * Are appropriate role models conveyed? guest speakers?
+            * #1/2-HighExp-LearnThat-role_model
+            * #1/d-HighExp-LearnHow-engage_parents
+            * #8/i-Wider-LearnHow-carers_engage_parents
+        * Consider contemporary/emerging careers
+        * Task: refer to NCCE Computing Quality Framework sections on careers, could you include something in lessons that link to careers

 ### GP6
+Friday 19th April
 * How do I contribute to the wider curriculum?
 What is the hidden curriculum?
 * Mental health and well-being; EI and cross-curricular learning
 ### SP18
 Friday 19th April
+First week after easter - preparing for SPR3
-* Tutorial Day
+* Tutorial Day - Check point 2
 * Generic
     * Managing pressures and time constraints
     * Other theories of education
     * Pastoral, Gender, LGBTQ, ethnicity and ‘culture’ – othering
     * First teaching position
     * Developing criticality, Tod and Ellis Step 2
-* Mentor
+* Mentor WB 22nd April
-    * How do I independently lead learning in my subject?
+    * Effective use of data
+        * How do you use data to support learning for all pupils, and to target specific and timely interventions?
+        * How is data most effectively used within the department?
+            * #6/c-Assessment-LearnHow-monitor_data
+            * #6/l-Assessment-LearnHow-marking_only_for_improving_pupils
     * How do staff in this department lead learning for their pupils?
 Others: TA’s and technicians, parents and carers.
         * How do I effectively liaise with support staff to secure learning and progression?
             * #5/g-AdaptTeach-LearnHow-teaching_assistants
             * #8/5-Wider-LearnThat-teaching_assistants
             * #8/k-Wider-LearnHow-teaching_assistants_lesson_objectives
             * #8/l-Wider-LearnHow-teaching_assistants_utilised_guided
-    * Task: How do school give cpd opportunities to facilitate staff growth/experimentation/time in computing compared to other subject
-        * #8/a-Wider-LearnHow-cpd_specific_sustained
-        * #8/c-Wider-LearnHow-cpd_subject_external

 ### EP19 ???